HL7/davinci-dtr/input/pagecontent/underlying_technologies.md

 | [QuestionnaireResponse](http://hl7.org/fhir/R4/questionnaireresponse.html) |
 | [Task](http://hl7.org/fhir/R4/task.html) |

-### US Core
-Clinical systems SHALL use the specification defined by [US Core](http://hl7.org/fhir/us/core/STU3.1.1/) in exchanging information with payers.
-Implementers should be familiar with this specification.

 ### SMART on FHIR
 Client systems conformant to this IG SHALL also serve as a [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) client.
 This is to allow DTR functionality to be invoked outside of regular EHR clinical workflows using a SMART on FHIR app to provide a consistent way of evaluating payer rules and documentation requirements across EHR implementations.
 As such client implementers will also need to be familiar with the [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) specification.
 Payer implementers only need to be familiar with the SMART on FHIR specification if they plan to develop SMART apps for launch by CDS Hooks or other purposes.